 Admission and Hours

-Admission to the Cradle of Forestry is $6/ages 13+, $3/ages 4-12, $3/federal pass, and free if you have the America the Beautiful Pass.
+Admission to the Cradle of Forestry is $6/ages 13+, $3/ages 4-12, $3/federal pass, and half price if you have the America the Beautiful Pass.
 For special events, sometimes there are extra fees and sometimes they are free.
 In the past, free admission was offered on National Get Outdoors Day in June and National Public Lands Day in September.